 - 10.2.55 Photomontages are photorealistic visualisations produced using specialist software.
 They illustrate the likely future appearance of the Proposed Development from a specific viewing point.
 They are useful tools for examining the impact of the development from a number of critical viewpoint positions along the public road network within the study area. - 10.2.56 However, photomontages in themselves can never provide the full picture in terms of potential effects, they can only inform the assessment process by which judgments are made.
 A visualisation can never show exactly what the Proposed Development will look like in reality due to factors such as; different lighting, weather and seasonal conditions which vary through time and the resolution of the image.
 As the photomontages are representative of viewing conditions encountered, some of them may show existing buildings or vegetation screening some or all parts of the developments.
 Such conditions are normal and representative. - 10.2.57 The images provided give a reasonable impression of the scale of the development and the distance to the development, but it is recognised and understood within the industry that they can never be 100% accurate.
-It is recommended that decision-makers and any interested parties or members of the public should ideally visit the viewpoints, where visualisations can be compared to the 'real life' view, and the full impact of the Proposed Development can be understood. - 10.2.58 The landscape and visual impact assessment identified a range of viewpoints located within the study area at varying distances from the Site to show the effect of the Proposed Development in key close, middle, and distant views. - 10.2.59 'Submitted Development Ref: 21/2192' relates to planning application Ref.
-21/2192 (submitted as an application to Galway County Council in November 2021, and currently awaiting determination by ABP under Ref.
+It is recommended that decision-makers and any interested parties or members of the public should ideally visit the viewpoints, where visualisations can be compared to the 'real life' view, and the full impact of the Proposed Development can be understood. - 10.2.58 The landscape and visual impact assessment identified a range of viewpoints located within the study area at varying distances from the Site to show the effect of the Proposed Development in key close, middle, and distant views. - 10.2.59 'Approved Development Ref: 21/2192' relates to planning application Ref.
+21/2192 (submitted as an application to Galway County Council in November 2021, subsequently appealed and approved by ABP under Ref.
 PL07.313538) that is a separate 299MW OCGT development and project to that of the Proposed Development which is for a 350MW facility.
-Subject to planning approval being obtained for the Submitted Development Ref: 21/2192, the Applicant intends to build out and operate both Submitted Development Ref: 21/2192 (a 299MW OCGT) and the Tynagh North 350MW OCGT.
-As such, to ensure the Submitted Development Ref: 21/2192' is adequately considered cumulatively in the EIAR, a 'future baseline' scenario is assessed where appropriate rather than an existing baseline scenario.
-As such, to ensure the Submitted Development Ref: 21/2192' is adequately considered cumulatively in the EIAR, a 'future baseline' scenario is assessed in the photomontages. - 10.2.60 Viewpoints/ Photomontages 1 8 show the Proposed Development including the following information:
+The Applicant is unable to implement it (i.e. will not build/operate the Approved Development Ref: 21/2192') for the foreseeable future due to a range of viability constraints.
+For robust EIA assessment purposes it is nonetheless assumed that the Approved Development may proceed at some point in the future.
+As such, to ensure the Approved Development Ref: 21/2192' is adequately considered cumulatively in the EIAR, a 'future baseline' scenario is assessed in the photomontages. - 10.2.60 Viewpoints/ Photomontages 1 8 show the Proposed Development including the following information: - Existing View, showing the baseline image;

-- Existing View, showing the baseline image; - Future Baseline, showing the existing baseline and Submitted Development Ref: 21/2192 (identified on montage sheets as 'Tynagh 1'); - Photomontage, showing proposed Tynagh North development including the Submitted Development Ref: 21/2192 (identified on montage sheets as 'Tynagh 1'); - Wireframe, showing proposed Tynagh North, with indications of visible (red wirelines) and screened (blue wirelines) sections; and - Wireframe, showing proposed Tynagh North and Submitted Development Ref: 21/2192 (identified on montage sheets as 'Tynagh 1') with indications of visible (red wirelines) and screened (blue wirelines) sections. - 10.2.61 Photomontage images have been produced according to the following industry guidelines: - Guidelines for Landscape and Visual Impact Assessment (GLVIA3), 3rd Edition, Landscape Institute and Institute of Environmental Management and Assessment, IEMA, 2013; and - 'Visual Representation of Development Proposals', Landscape Institute, Technical Guidance Note 06/19, 17 September 2019.
+- Future Baseline, showing the existing baseline and Approved Development Ref: 21/2192; - Photomontage, showing proposed Tynagh North development including the Approved Development Ref: 21/2192; - Wireframe, showing proposed Tynagh North, with indications of visible (red wirelines) and screened (blue wirelines) sections; and - Wireframe, showing proposed Tynagh North and Approved Development Ref: 21/2192 with indications of visible (red wirelines) and screened (blue wirelines) sections. - 10.2.61 Photomontage images have been produced according to the following industry guidelines: - Guidelines for Landscape and Visual Impact Assessment (GLVIA3), 3rd Edition, Landscape Institute and Institute of Environmental Management and Assessment, IEMA, 2013; and - 'Visual Representation of Development Proposals', Landscape Institute, Technical Guidance Note 06/19, 17 September 2019.